IFAD was founded in 1977 and has 177 members.

 The Fund has two main bodies:

-Each Member State appoints a Governor.
-The Board of Governors is the highest decision-making body.
+Each member state appoints a governor.
+The Governing Council is the highest decision-making body.

 It meets once a year (February) and is responsible, among other things, for the election of the IFAD President and the IFAD budget.

-The Executive Board is responsible for monitoring day-to-day operations, the budget and for approving thematic and country strategies and projects/programmes.
+The Executive Board is responsible for overseeing day-to-day operations, the budget, and approving thematic and country strategies and projects/programs.

 Program allocation decisions are made using the Performance Based Allocation System (PBAS) based on numerous criteria and international markers.

-- the country's performance, development orientation, needs and absorption capacity,
+- the country's performance, development orientation, need, and absorption capacity,

-- the evaluation of developmentally favourable framework conditions in the rural development sector
+- the assessment of development-friendly conditions in the rural development sector,

 and other indicators.